The continent of Europe holds dozens of the most popular travel destinations in the world.

 One of the most iconic destinations during this cruise is the Geirangerfjord.
-This is a 15km long fjord that branches off from the Sunnylvsfjorden, and is protected by the UNESCO.
+This is a 15km long fjord that branches off from the Sunnylvsfjorden and is protected by UNESCO.

-Combine that to knowing you’re at the most northern point in Europe, and it’s a pretty cool opportunity to tick off your travel bucket list!
+Combine that with knowing you’re at the most northern point in Europe, and it’s a pretty cool opportunity to tick off your travel bucket list!